 Conservation areas typically cover the older parts of towns and villages, which have historic characters that are important to conserve for present and future generations.
 There are currently 29 conservation areas in Craven (outside the Yorkshire Dales National Park).
-Their boundaries are shown on the proposals maps of the Craven District Local Plan, or on subsequent updates.
+Their boundaries are shown on the Policies Map of the Craven Local Plan and on the Council's online mapping web-page.

-If you would like to know whether or not a property falls within one of these conservation areas, please contact Planning Services.
+Please contact us if you need confirmation as to whether or not a property falls within one of these conservation areas.
 Information about conservation areas within the Yorkshire Dales National Park can be obtained from the Yorkshire Dales National Park Authority.

 Planning requirements are different in conservation areas, in recognition of their special historic or architectural interest, and permission is required for demolition, carrying out work on trees and for some small-scale proposals that would normally be 'permitted development'.
 Further information is available on the Conservation advice web-page.

 Conservation area appraisals are studies used in the designation, monitoring and management of conservation areas.
 Each study provides details of the area's special interest, identifies potential threats and opportunities for enhancement, and helps to guide future actions and decisions.
 Appraisals are carried out according to advice from Historic England (formerly English Heritage).